Better Off Dead (1985 film): Production

-Parts of the film were shot in Alta, Brighton, and Snowbird in Utah.
+Parts of the film were shot in Alta, Brighton, and Snowbird, in Utah.
+The Meyers home is located at 1636 Virginia Avenue, in Glendale, CA. Across the street, at 1633 Virginia, is the home of the Smith family and French exchange student Monique Junot.
+Lane's high school is Hollywood High School, located at 1521 North Highland Avenue, in Los Angeles, CA. Pig Burgers was filmed at Sandy's Char Burger at 6223 Lankershim Blvd.
+The restaurant has since gone out of business, but the building still sports the burger signage.
+The exterior of the school dance sequence was shot at Anderson W. Clark Magnet High School in La Crescenta, CA. The street on which Lane is consistently challenged by the Japanese drag racers is located near the foothills of Monrovia, CA. Several other driving scenes were shot in the Los Angeles suburbs of Duarte and Sierra Madre.

-The hand-drawn animation in the movie was animated by Savage Steve Holland’s collaborator Bill Kopp, who would later work with him on One Crazy Summer and Eek!
+The hand-drawn animation in the movie was animated by Savage Steve Holland's collaborator Bill Kopp, who would later work with him on One Crazy Summer (1986) and Eek!
 The Cat.
 A dream sequence where hamburgers and fries come to life was produced in stop motion.

 According to an interview with Diane Franklin on the RetroZest Podcast, actor Yano Anaya, who played one of Johnny Gasparini's paperboy gang members, also looped all of Demian Slade's dialogue as Johnny the paperboy.
-Anaya also played bully Grover Dill in A Christmas Story and young Michael Anthony in Van Halen's "Hot For Teacher" music video.
+Anaya also played bully Grover Dill in A Christmas Story (1983) and young Michael Anthony in the music video for Van Halen's "Hot for Teacher" (1984).